Frequently asked questions by college voters

 In Texas you should go to The Secretary of State's Website.
 The deadline for the November General Election is Friday, October 23, 2020.

 I think I already registered to vote at a different address, but I'm not sure.
 What should I do?

-Fill out a voter registration form with your current address.
+First you should check your status at the Texas Secretary of State website.
+If you are listed at a different address than your current residence, fill out a voter registration form with your current address at texas.turbovote.org.
 Put the address where you think you last registered in the previous address box.
 You can also check your status at the Texas Secretary of State website.